The Unique and Challenging Experiences Facing College Students

 - I was an instructor at Lane Community College from 2010-17.
 In this role, I worked with many students who were returning to school after many years away, as well students aged 18-24 and adjusting to their role as adults who were taking on new and broad responsibilities.

-- I am currently an adjunct instructor at Portland State University in the MSW program (Master’s of Social Work)
+- I have been an adjunct instructor at Portland State University in the MSW program (Master’s of Social Work) since Fall Term 2017.

 - Finally, I am a referral source for the University of Oregon Counseling Center.
 In other words, they refer students to me who are needing longer-term services.
 This includes couples and relationship counseling, something that I provide quite often.